 He was wounded in battle and taken prisoner of war.
 After a telegram was received that he was in a hospital in France, my uncle and aunt, Henry Zagajeski and Lillian Zagajeski Yambor (Army), also stationed in France, traveled across the country to find him and report to their family back home.

-My uncle, Thomas (Rocky) Urgo (Marines) served two tours in the Pacific during WWII, my uncle, Steve Yambor (Army), my cousins, John Sullivan (Marines), Peter McDonald (Army & National Guard), David Bernier (Marines), my friends, Michael James Graham (Army & National Guard), Jack Glenn (Army-Special Forces), Ken Klingele (Army), Martin Nichols (Army), Philip Wondolowski (Navy) and currently serving, Jose Pincay (Marines), Andrew Wondolowski (Navy), Daniel Brennan (Navy) and Ben Bell (Army).
+My uncle Thomas (Rocky) Urgo (Marines) served two tours in the Pacific during WWII, my uncle Steve Yambor (Army), uncle Ted Konopka, my cousins, John Sullivan (Marines), Peter McDonald (Army & National Guard), David Bernier (Marines), my friends, James Michael Graham (Army & National Guard), Jack Glenn (Army-Special Forces), Ken Klingele (Army), Martin Nichols (Army), Philip Wondolowski (Navy) and currently serving, Jose Pincay (Marines), Andrew Wondolowski (Navy), Daniel Brennan (Navy) and Ben Bell (Army).

-I also wish to remember my godson/nephew, Private Nils George Thompson, who was killed in action by a sniper in Mosul, Iraq, one day after his 19th birthday (8/4/05).
+I want to remember my godson/nephew, Private Nils George Thompson, who was killed in action by a sniper in Mosul, Iraq, one day after his 19th birthday (8/4/05).

 Associate Real Estate Broker